TVMI: LINKING PROGRAM COMPONENTS TO POST-MILITARY WELL-BEING

 CYNTHIA GILMAN, JD

 Cynthia Gilman serves as the Administrative Program Director for the TVMI Study.
 As such, Ms. Gilman is responsible for the coordination of the Co-Principal Investigators and their respective organizations, and the development and management of research and subaward agreements, written protocols, external communication plans, and interim reports of findings.
 Ms. Gilman’s responsibilities include coordinating the drafting of and required modifications to the research proposal, funding agreements, and certifications for review by federal organizations and sponsors.
-All interim progress reviews and submissions will be handled by HJF under Ms. Gilman’s direction with the advice and leadership of the Scientific Program Directors and the Co-Principal Investigators.
+All interim progress reviews and submissions will be handled by HJF under Ms. Gilman’s direction with the advice and leadership of the Co-Principal Investigators.
 Ms. Gilman is the point of contact for all communications with federal and non-federal sponsors on issues pertaining to direction and coordination associated with the TVMI Study, including fiscal and management issues.